Tracy Morgan Returns To ‘SNL’ As Beyonce’s Baby & Slams Destiny’s Child

 Saturday Night Live had a very special show planned for Feb.
 11, treating viewers to all sorts of hilarious sketches inspired by pop culture and politics.
 However, there was one fan-favorite!
-Tracy Morgan and Kenan Thompson portrayed Beyonce‘s unborn twins in one wild skit.
+Tracy Morgan, 48, and Kenan Thompson, 38, portrayed Beyonce‘s unborn twins in one wild skit.
 Doctor Alec Baldwin, 58, even had the honor of doing her ultrasound.
 The babies were loving their cozy womb, fully equipped with a recording studio!
-Tracy said he’s more like Bey, while Kenan said he was a total copy of Jay Z.” It was all kind words, until they totally dissed Destiny’s child!
+Tracy said he’s more like Bey, while Kenan said he was a total copy of Jay Z.” It was all kind words, until they dissed Destiny’s child!

 The Best ‘Saturday Night Live’ Moments — PICS

-This week, Melissa McCarthy, 46, stole the show while reprising her role of Press Secretary Sean Spicer, 45, trying to navigate extremely tough questions from the press.
-She even used objects to explain herself to the journalists who weren’t “getting it.”
+Melissa McCarthy, 46, also stole the show while reprising her role of Press Secretary Sean Spicer, 45, during the totally hysterical cold open.
+She even used props to explain herself to those who weren’t “getting it,” before slamming Nordstrom for dropping Ivanka Trump‘s line!

 The hit NBC comedy sketch series is reportedly earning their highest ratings in two decades, partially thanks to their politically charged skits.
 On top of that, the show recently announced that they’re expanding mediums.
 “Introducing SNL’s first-ever Snapchat show!
 Watch SNL Stories “Boycott” on @Snapchat Discover,” a post from their social media page read on Feb.
 10. After the latest surprise appearances, fans are already pumped to see what and who is next on the roster!